Lemonatix/how-to-python/README.md

 This project lays a foundation for the usage and utilities of python.
 It is like a course that you can go through at your own speed.
 As I create this course, I am solidifying my knowledge about python.
 I hope that you will be able to learn and apply python after going through this course.

-note: Feel free to still compile the code yourself and check the result, even if a comment with the result it given.
+note: Feel free to still compile the code yourself and check the result, even if a comment with the result is given.

 Also: If anything needs more explanation feel free to open an issue, discussion or contact me directly (via the email referenced on my profile).
 Or contribute directly (see bottom of README).

 ## Getting Started

 Follow these instructions to clone this repository on your local machine.
-I will explain how to get set it up in VSCode, any other IDE should be similar.
+I will explain how to set it up in VSCode, any other IDE should be similar.

 ### Prerequisites